Why is there not more Japanese anime on British TV?

 Britain and Japan have contrasting cultures and our societies’ tastes can wildly differ.
 Themes that are considered offensive in the UK can be entirely acceptable in Japan and vice versa.
 Because of this, UK censorship laws have made it extremely difficult for television networks to broadcast Japanese anime.

 People in the UK are not used to the anime style of cartoon.
 Instead, they’ve grown accustomed to Disney fantasies and animated sitcoms like The Simpsons and Family Guy.
-Many have stereotyped anime as being overtly violent or sexual, and a network is unlikely to run the risk of showing content that could cause offence.
+Many have stereotyped anime as being overtly violent or sexual.
+A network is unlikely to run the risk of showing content that could cause offence.

 However, the major channels do not have the same qualms about broadcasting Western cartoons that generate controversy.
 Family Guy is a prime example of an animated series that has repeatedly caused offence.
 The show’s humour revolves around satirical jabs at different cultural groups and communities.
-Unperturbed, many channels have continued to broadcast the show, drawing in huge audiences at a time.
-BBC3 broadcast two episodes of the sitcom almost every evening until it recently moved online.
+Unperturbed, many channels have continued to broadcast the show, drawing in huge audiences.
+BBC3 broadcast two episodes of the sitcom every evening until it recently moved online.
 ITV2 has since taken over the reins.

 Online streaming services have renewed interest in anime

 Despite the absence of anime on British TV, its popularity in the UK has surged in recent years.
-Stores specialising in anime products have popped up, for instance Japan Craft in Camden sell a range of anime merchandise while Orbital Comics has a store dedicated to Japanese anime and manga.
+Stores specialising in anime products have popped up.
+Japan Craft in Camden sell a range of anime merchandise while Orbital Comics has a store dedicated to Japanese anime and manga.

 At the heart of the revolution is online streaming.
 For many years, British fans could only access anime by hunting down DVDs or stumbling across a rare TV broadcast.
 Now, most anime series can be watched online.

 The filesharing of anime, often with subtitles provided by fans, is resulting in TV channels being bypassed.
-Anime studios have cottoned on and have now agreed contracts with niche sites like Crunchyroll and Hulu to legally stream shows.
+Anime studios have cottoned on and have now agreed contracts with niche sites.
+Crunchyroll and Hulu now legally stream shows.
 Netflix have an equally healthy anime offering and enthusiasts can also turn to fansites like Anime News Network.